Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 10+

-skills and AI tools children learn to use
+skills and AI tools students learn to use

 3